 How Much Does a Trust Cost?

-If you hire an attorney to set up your trust, you might pay between $1,000 and $4,000.
-However, the overall cost will depend on whether you are single or married, how complex the trust needs to be and what state you and your assets are in.
+If you hire an attorney to set up your trust, you may pay between $2,000 and $5,000.
+However, the overall cost will depend on whether you are single or married, the complexity of the trust and which state you and your assets are in.

-Fees for living trusts in Ohio, for example, are likely to be different from those for living trusts in New York.
-Other variables include the probate or estate planning lawyer’s time and expertise.
-Some highly complex trusts of wealthy people cost upwards of $5,000 to $7,000.
+Fees for living trusts in Ohio, for example, are likely to be different from those for in New York.
+Other factors include the probate or estate planning lawyer’s time and expertise.
+Highly complex trusts for high-net-worth individuals cost upwards of $5,000 to $7,000.

 Aside from creating a trust, there will be additional costs for drafting documents transferring property and assets into the trust.
 These additional costs can range from $350 to several thousand dollars.
-This is because the paperwork and legal filing paperwork has a fee and can take up another chunk of time to complete.
+This is due to both fees and the time it takes to complete the associated paperwork.

 There are multiple advantages to using an attorney, though.
-One is that this route ensures that your trust and legal documents are prepared correctly.
+This route ensures that the correct preparation of your trust and legal documents.
 However, this can be an expensive option for some, so it’s also wise to consider the DIY approach when creating a living trust.

 The DIY method is significantly less expensive than hiring an attorney.
-However, this approach can be a bit riskier because you aren’t hiring a professional to set up the trust for you.
-If you choose this option, you can typically use online software to build your trust, and it’ll cost you only a few hundred dollars.
+Still, this approach can be a bit riskier because you aren’t hiring a professional to set up the trust for you.
+If you choose this option, you can typically use online software to build your trust, which will only cost you only a few hundred dollars.

-There is a middle ground between hiring a lawyer to do the work or taking the DIY route: paying a lawyer to review the trust you have prepared using an online service like LegalZoom.
+There is a middle ground between hiring a lawyer to do the work or taking the DIY route: paying a lawyer to review the trust you prepare using an online service like LegalZoom.

 What’s the Difference Between a Living Trust and a Trust Fund?

 A living trust is a legal arrangement you create during your lifetime to manage and distribute your assets according to your wishes.
-You remain in control of the trust while you’re alive, and the assets it holds can pass to beneficiaries without going through probate.
-This makes it a popular tool for people who want privacy, flexibility and a smoother transition of their estate after they’re gone.
+You remain in control of the trust while you’re alive, and the assets it holds can pass to beneficiaries without probate.
+This makes it a popular tool for people who want privacy, flexibility and a smoother transition of their estate after death.

 In short, the living trust is the legal structure, and the trust fund is what it holds.
-Understanding the distinction can help you decide which type of trust best fits your financial goals, whether you’re focused on avoiding probate, protecting assets or providing structured support to loved ones.
+Understanding the distinction can help you decide which type of trust best fits your financial goals.
 A financial advisor or estate planning attorney can help you determine the most appropriate trust strategy based on your needs and budget.

 Type of Trusts